rdss1027/Customer-Feedback-analysis-using-AI/Readme.md

 ## 📊 Dataset Description

 The project uses the **IMDb Movie Review Dataset**, which contains text reviews of movies along with their associated sentiment labels.
+For Dataset Use Any Review Datasets like imdb,  ecommerce customer reviews etc

 ### **Attributes Used**
 | Attribute Name | Description |